Cars Brands that start with B

 BRA Logo

 BRA – Beribo Replica Automobiles was founded in 1982 in Doncaster in the county of South Yorkshire.
-The founders of the company are John Berry and Peter Ibbotson.
-The brand was founded for the production of automobiles and components.
-The first car, the 1981 BRA 1800-V8, was a replica of the well-known AC Cobra.
-The BRA 427 that followed was also a copy of the AC Cobra.
+The company’s founders are John Berry and Peter Ibbotson.
+The brand was established to manufacture automobiles and components.
+The first car, a 1981 BRA 1800-V8, was a copy of the famous AC Cobra model.
+The BRA 427 model that followed was also a copy of the AC Cobra.
 In 1998, the GOOD CV 3 tricycle was released.
-In 1993, with the retirement of the founders, the original brand ceased to exist.
-Before their departure, five models were developed and released.
+In 1993, after the founders passed away, the original brand ceased to exist.
+Five models were developed and produced before their passing.

 Brabus GmbH